TuuliTG/Ohte/Documents/Architecture.md

 ![Arvauksen hyväksyminen](https://github.com/TuuliTG/Ohte/blob/main/Documents/misc/MastermindSekvenssikaavio.png)

-1) The guess is retrieved from the *board* and saved to String array.
+1) The guess is retrieved from the *board* and saved to a String array.
 2) The program checks wheather the guess is valid (has no blanks in it).
 3) GameLogic: Setting the guess and getting feedback
 4) Set feedback pieces accordingly